Patricia Field: Publications

 In February 2023, she published a memoir, Pat in the City: My Life of Fashion, Style, and Breaking All the Rules.

 Personal life

 Field is a lesbian, and was in a long-term relationship with costume designer Rebecca Weinberg (Field), with whom she partnered on Sex and the City.

-Field defended Dior head designer John Galliano after he was arrested in February 2011 over alleged anti-semitic comments in a Paris bar, describing Galliano's videotaped behavior in a phone interview with WWD as "farce" and "theater".
+Field defended Dior head designer John Galliano after he was arrested in February 2011 over alleged antisemitic comments in a Paris bar, describing Galliano's videotaped behavior in a phone interview with WWD as "farce" and "theater".